18F/eng-hiring/_pages/interviews/core-values.md

 - Candidate does not see value in open source.
 - Candidate does not like sharing their work with others or is apprehensive about the notion of having their work critiqued openly.
 - Candidate does not appear open or willing to learning new things and improving themselves.

+## Diversity and Inclusion

+Diversity and inclusion are core values for 18F and the engineering chapter.
+These questions are meant to shed light on the candidate's experience and thoughts towards diversity and inclusion.

+- At 18F we strive to be as representative of the populace as possible and work hard to ensure that everyone understands this notion and is treated fairly and respectfully.
+Could you tell us what diversity and inclusion mean to you?
+- What kind of impact do you think you might have or want to have in helping us continue to improve our efforts?

+#### Warning signs

+- Answers do not include multiple representations of diversity (race, cultural, Lesbian/Gay/Bisexual/Transgender (LGBT), disabilities, gender, age, religion, immigrants, socio-economic, etc.)
+- Demonstrates no experience working with diverse groups
+- Cannot explain why diversity is a positive thing

 ## Other/General Interview Questions